I Am a Ukrainian: Popularity

 BBC News has described it as having the greatest impact of any video from the 2014 Ukrainian revolution.
 Moses has now completed a feature-length documentary, Witness to a Revolution, about Yulia's and Ukraine's progress in the year following her viral video.

 Aftermath

-In July 2015 Mikheil Saakashvili, Governor of Odessa, announced that Yulia Marushevska accepted a job as Deputy Head of the Odessa Regional State Administration.
+In July 2015 Mikheil Saakashvili, Governor of Odesa, announced that Yulia Marushevska accepted a job as Deputy Head of the Odesa Regional State Administration.
 According to Mikheil Saakashvili Yulia Marushevska had previously spent a year of training at Harvard and Stanford universities.